-Faculty members in the Department of Informatics and Computer Engineering at UNIWA involved in the PSP programme Advanced Technologies of Computer Systems have good qualifications and are capable to teach the assigned topics in the curriculum.
-Students appreciate their teachers' efforts which helps make the program successful.
+Faculty members in the Department of Informatics and Computer Engineering at UNIWA involved in the PSP programme New Generation Communication Networks and Distributed Applications Environments have good qualifications and are capable to teach the assigned topics in the curriculum.
+Students appreciate the teachers' efforts which helps make the program successful.